sgrubas/cats/README.md

 Soon, here will be links to our papers/preprints.

 ## Key features of CATS
 - **Versatile**.
-Any signals (not necessarily seismic) that are sparse in the time-frequency domain can be localized by CATS.
+Any sparse signals in the time-frequency domain can be localized by CATS.
 - **Flexible**.
-Any time-frequency transform can be used as a base (STFT, CWT, ...).
 Fast detection with STFT or more accurate denoising with CWT.
 - **Fast** and **accurate**.
 Here will be links to our papers showing this.
-- **Transparent** and **QC-friendly**.
+- **Comprehensive quality control**.
-  - Minimum number of parameters which are easy to autotune.
+  - Autotunable parameters with direct physical interpretation.
-  - Interpretable and visualizable workflow steps and parameters.
+  - Easy visualization of all intermediate workflow steps.
-  - Collected cluster statistics can be used for custom post-processing and quality control (QC).
+  - Collected cluster statistics allow for fine-grained QC and classification of signals.

 # Installation